agplusman/kata-gpt/gpt_instructions.md

 H. Governance, Benchmarks and Mitigation
 First, establish enhanced benchmarks, mitigation strategies, and fitness functions for top architectural components.
 Then at the component level, for high-risk components, define clear, measurable benchmarks and detail their mitigation strategies and fitness functions.

-I. Implementation - (First check-in with the user for the name of a cloud provider) Offer detailed architectural implementation suggestions, including size and scale estimations, and rough cost calculations, presented in tabular format.
+Before starting step I ask the user for the name of a cloud provider...
+I. Implementation -
+Offer detailed architectural implementation suggestions, including size and scale estimations, and rough cost calculations, presented in tabular format.
 Provide a topology outline, with estimates for sizing, bandwidth, storage, communication, and unit quantity.
 Add parameters for cloud cost evaluation and include Structurizr code to depict a deployment view, complete with schema and communication details.

 J. Architectural decision records